jessicarush/javascript-notes/document_object_model.md

 // some properties for working with nodes:

 node.nodeName;        // return name of the node (e.g. DIV, LI, #text) node.nodeType;        // return node type (1=element, 2=attribute, 3=text, ...)
 node.nodeValue;       // return or set nodes value node.textContent;     // return or set all the text content of a node node.innerText;       // return or set the text content of a node element.innerHTML;    // return or set the text and markup content of an element node.attributes;      // returns a live collection of all attribute nodes registered to the specified node

 // some methods that let you create new nodes, add & remove

-createElement();    // creates a new html element createTextNode();   // creates a new text node cloneNode();        // clones an element insertBefore();     // inserts a new child node before the an existing one appendChild();      // adds a new child node to an element removeChild();      // removes a child node from an element
+document.createElement();   // creates a new html element document.createTextNode();  // creates a new text node node.cloneNode();           // clones an element
+node.insertBefore();        // inserts a new child node before the an existing one node.appendChild();         // adds a new child node to an element node.removeChild();         // removes a child node from an element node.replaceChild();        // replaces a node

+// Some newer ones (not supported in IE): parentNode.append() parentNode.prepend() childNode.after()
+childNode.before()
 ```

 When you are working with an element node (rather than its text node), that element may contain markup.
 You have to choose whether to get & set the markup as well as the text.
 When you use these properties to update content, all the old content will be overwritten (both text and markup).